-One fun fact about giraffes is that they are the tallest animal in the world.
+There are many fun facts about giraffes.
+Some are more obvious than others, like the fact that they are the tallest animals in the world.
 But you already knew that, right?

-The great giraffe is a fascinating megafauna that holds an animal encyclopedia full of fun facts, some of which are hilariously unbelievable!
+The great giraffe is a fascinating megafauna that holds an animal encyclopedia full of intriguing facts, with several quirky traits that may surprise you.

-A giraffe neck is actually too short to reach the ground.
-Yes, that’s right, this mighty mammal with the longest neck in the world, can’t reach the watering hole for a slurp!
+A giraffe’s neck is actually too short to reach the ground.
+Yes, that’s right, this mighty mammal with the longest neck in the world can’t reach the watering hole for a slurp.

-Even worse, giraffe can’t simply bend their necks forward.
+Even worse, giraffes can’t simply bend their necks forward.
 They must awkwardly splay their forelegs and bend their knees before they can lower their necks to the ground for a drink.

-Luckily for giraffe, they don’t need to drink every day like us humans.
-Giraffe only need to drink once every few days to survive the savannah.
+Luckily for giraffes, they don’t need to drink every day like us humans.
+Giraffes only need to drink once every few days to survive in the African savanna.

-Giraffe is the last standing land mammal to evolve a super long neck since its ancestors during the Jurassic period.
-A male giraffe’s neck can reach almost three metres in length.
-Coming in at second place is the ostrich at one metre.
+A male giraffe’s neck can reach almost three meters in length.
+Coming in at second place is the common ostrich at one meter.
 No competition there!

-What’s even more fascinating about their elongated neck is that giraffe still only have seven neck vertebrae.
+What’s even more fascinating about their elongated necks is that giraffes still only have seven neck vertebrae.
 That’s the same number of bones as a human neck, except their bones are much, much longer than ours.

-At a whopping 50 cm long a giraffe’s tongue follows suit with its other lengthy features.
-Its deep purple colour is due to dark melanin pigment.
+At a whopping 50 cm long, a giraffe’s tongue follows suit with its other lengthy features.
+Its deep purple color is due to dark melanin pigment.